Arbitration

 Seat of Arbitration

 The seat of arbitration is also referred to as the legal place of arbitration.
 The seat of arbitration needs to be differentiated from the venue of the hearings or place where other procedural steps take place.
-The seat of arbitration determines law or legal framework under which the arbitration takes place.
+The seat of arbitration determines the law or legal framework under which the arbitration takes place.
 This is important because it determines how the local courts can be involved if required e.g. in enforcing an arbitral award.
-Parties need to be careful in choosing the seat of arbitration because by so doing they are choosing the procedural laws that apply to the arbitration process.
+Parties need to be careful in choosing the seat of arbitration because by doing so, they are choosing the procedural laws that apply to the arbitration process.
 For example, if the parties choose London as the seat of the arbitration, they elect to be subject to the Arbitration Act 1996 on procedural matters.
-It should be noted that the national laws do not substitute the procedural rules chosen by the parties but provide a framework under which those rules operate any may fill gaps that are not addressed by the procedural rules.
+It should be noted that the national laws do not substitute the procedural rules chosen by the parties but provide a framework under which those rules operate, and may fill gaps that are not addressed by the procedural rules.
 The procedural rules that parties can choose are discussed below.

 Choice of Arbitration Rules